abhayror17/WEF-TABSONS-DASHBOARDS/README.md

 3. **Shared Resources**: Consolidated static files and templates
 4. **Improved User Experience**: Modern design with smooth transitions and interactions
 5. **Enhanced Maintainability**: Centralized codebase for easier updates and maintenance
+6. **High-Performance Caching**: SQLite database system with 20-minute auto-refresh for optimal performance
+7. **Smart Data Management**: Sunday-to-Sunday retention with automatic Tuesday cleanup
+8. **Automated Maintenance**: Background tasks ensure data freshness and system efficiency

 The application is now running successfully on `http://localhost:5000` and all routes have been tested and verified to be working correctly.
+The IT Dashboard now provides near-instant response times through intelligent caching while maintaining data freshness through automated refresh mechanisms.